shsagir/play-area-sync/docs/git-deployment.md

 ```

+### Git deployment vs Universal Apps

+Universal Apps have persistent storage, which you can access via [SSH](ssh-uni) or [SFTP](sftp-uni).
+It further means, that runtime data, like user uploads, are persistent and *will not be removed* upon Git push.

+To make sure nothing is deleted, all git deployments to Universal Apps follow an **overwrite but not delete** strategy.
+This means:

+* Contents which are not in your Git repository will not be touched
+* Contents which are in your Git repository will be overwritten

 ### Git with a GUI or IDE

 You can also use a graphical interface like Tower, Sourctree, Gitbox - see the [official list of Git GUIs](https://git-scm.com/downloads/guis) – or an editor (PhpStorm …) to manage Git.
 You'll need these access credentials: